| | |

 Solheimasandur plane wreck.
 Photo courtesy of Laurence Norah of Finding the Universe.

 Solheimasandur plane wreck: Park in the pull-off on route 1 and follow the marked path, mostly flat, from there, 4 kilometers each way (2.5 miles).
+A new shuttle service takes about 10-15 minutes each way, if you don’t want to walk.
 Open all the time.
 No fee.
-You can read more specific information at Finding the Universe.

 Dyrholaey Nature Preserve